bytecodealliance/wasmtime-py/CONTRIBUTING.md

 `libwasmtime.so` (or equivalent) to `wasmtime/linux-x86_64/_libwasmtime.so` (or
 equivalent).

-Next the bindings generation requires compiling some Rust code to WebAssembly, which can be done with:
+Next the bindings generation requires compiling some Rust code to WebAssembly.
+This requires the `wasip1` Rust target be installed (`rustup target add wasm32-wasip1`) as well as `wasm-tools` (`cargo install wasm-tools`), and then run:

 ```sh
 $ python ci/build-rust.py